BetterWrapper/GoNexus/README.md

 1. You may use Nexus without the use of electron.
 2. You may use Nexus with the use of electron.

-And that's pretty much it! if you have any questions, pleasse click here[https://discord.gg/BcVeWEhuqJ] to join our Discord Server.
+And that's pretty much it! if you have any questions, pleasse join our [Discord Server](https://discord.gg/BcVeWEhuqJ).